enova/pgl_ddl_deploy/README.md

 and edge cases.
 If false, only a single SQL statement (technically speaking - a SQL statement with a single node `parsetree`) will be eligible for propagation.
 - `include_only_repset_tables`: if true, only tables that are in replication will be maintained by DDL replication.
-Thus only `ALTER TABLE` and `DROP TABLE` statements really apply here.
+Thus only `ALTER TABLE` statements are permitted here.
 This option is incompatible with `include_schema_regex`
 - `queue_subscriber_failures`: if true, DDL will be allowed to fail on subscriber without breaking replication, and queued for retry using function